fbarreira/geogame/README.md

 Game about geometric constructions

 ## Description
-This project is intended to teach geometry using a game about geometric construnctions.
+This project is intended to teach geometry using a game about geometric constructions.
 All the levels (exercises) are based on Euclid's axioms.
 This repository contains all html pages and javascript files necessary to run the website/game.
 A working versions can be seen at: https://fbarreira.github.io/geogame/

 ## Geogebra
 The website requires the Geogebra API.
 More can be seen here: https://wiki.geogebra.org/en/Reference:GeoGebra_Apps_API